ontola/home/_posts/2020-02-07-ordered-data.md

 ```

 Appending items is easy as well, simply add one new statement and increment the predicate.
 However, inserting items requires you to rewrite many triples.
+If you use a reasoner that has implemented the basic RDFS spec, you can use [`rdfs:member`](https://www.w3.org/TR/rdf-schema/#ch_member) (the superclass of every `rdf:_n` property) to get all members of an RDF Container.

-## Hydra Collections
+## Pagination with ActivityStreams and Hydra Collections

-The Hydra ontology defines the [`hydra:Collection`](https://www.hydra-cg.com/spec/latest/core/#collections).
-This ontology introduces standardized **pagination**, which will be very useful when your arrays will be either too long to serialize, or too computationally heavy to generate at run-time.
+When your arrays will be either too long to serialize, or too computationally heavy to generate at run-time, you'll need some form of pagination.
+It's recommended to use an existing ontology for this.
+The W3C Activity Streams 2.0 ontology defines the [`as:Collection`](https://www.w3.org/TR/activitystreams-core/#collection).
+It provides keys for things like `next`, `totalItems` and `orderedItems`.
-Hydra seems to be designed with `JSON-LD` serialization in mind, so it relies on JSON arrays, which represent `rdf:List` Collections.
+This spec seems to be designed with `JSON-LD` serialization in mind, so it relies on JSON arrays, which represent `rdf:List` Collections.

+Similar to this is the [`hydra:Collection`](https://www.hydra-cg.com/spec/latest/core/#collections).
+The Hyrda spec still is in draft status, but it has been updated in october last year.

 ## Converting to Arrays